Reference of properties in a module's description file, description.yaml

 • When an administrator clicks "Start module" in the Modules panel in Organizer

-• When a developer increases the revision number of the module in the latest_revision_number.php file in the module's directory, and an administrator logs in and applies database updates.
+• When a revision number of the module's latest_revision_number.php file is increased, and an administrator logs in and applies database updates.

-If you edit your description.yaml file, you MUST increment your module's revision number up by one so that the CMS will read in the change.
-This happens the next time an administrator tries to log in or go to /admin.
+If you edit your description.yaml file, you MUST increment your module's revision number up by one so that Zenario will read in the change.

 • general information such as name and license information